Ribzzard/Moderation-Bot/README.md

 # Moderation-Bot

 This is an open-source discord moderation bot written in python.
 Follow the instructions **carefully** to set up your bot.
+The code written is simple and very easy to understand so changs can be made easily

 ## Requirments
 1) Replit account